Gardner, Massachusetts: Education

+Media

+Gardner was a filming location for the 1992 movie School Ties, and the television series Castle Rock.

+Infrastructure

 Transportation

 Public transportation for Gardner is largely supplied by the Montachusett Regional Transit Authority (MART).
 It operates local fixed-route bus services, shuttle services, as well as para-transit services within the Montachusett Region.

 Beginning in 1871, the Boston, Barre and Gardner Railroad provided rail service to the town.
 Gardner Station was the terminus of the Fitchburg Line for the MBTA from 1980 to 1986, but was cut back to Fitchburg at the beginning of 1987.
 MART began weekday van service from Gardner to the new Wachusett terminus of the Fitchburg line in 2016.